nrd10/ProgramofStudyWebApp/README.md

 The web application, as stated above, handles the creation, submission, and review of Program of Study forms for Duke ECE graduate students.
 The application handles 4 different user types: Student accounts, Advisor accounts, DGS accounts, and Adminstrator accounts.
-Each account has access to a separate set of features that is explained below.
+Each user account type has a different set of permissions that changes the functions and web pages available to them in the web application.
+For example, Advisor and DGS accounts cannot submit forms but they can approve and reject forms.
+Student accounts can create new program of study forms, but are unable to approve or reject forms.
+The separate set of features available to each user type is explained below.
 # Functionalities: Students
 A Student account can  either be "MEng", "MS", or "PhD" corresponding to MEng, MS, and PhD graduate students, respectively.
 Each student is able to create and submit Program of Study forms through the application.
 Students accounts are separated into